jarekbryk/careerslinks/README.md

 All of the below conferences and meetings are undergraduate-friendly:

-–	[Manchester Molecular and Genome Evolution Symposium](https://manchestermage.wordpress.com/) (unclear if it recovered from the pandemic).

-–	[Evolutionary Genetics and Genomics Symposium in Cambridge](https://evolutionarygeneticsandgenomics.com/registrationevolutionary-genetics-and-genomics-symposium/) (unclear if it recovered from the pandemic).

-–	We also have a local bioinformatic/computational biology group, which meets 3-4 times a year and where students are very welcome: [NorthernBUG](https://northernbug.github.io).
+–	[NorthernBUG](https://northernbug.github.io): a local bioinformatic/computational biology group, which meets 3-4 times a year and where students are very welcome.

-In addition to that:

-–	Funding for conference travel for PIs who are members of the [British Society for Cell Biology](https://bscb.org/competitions-awardsgrants/cob-support-grants/).

 ### Career advice

-–	Interactive [academic research career flowchart](https://mrc.ukri.org/skills-careers/interactive-career-framework/#/home) which maps various grant application programmes from some (but not all) funding bodies in the UK.
+–	Interactive [academic research career flowchart](https://webarchive.nationalarchives.gov.uk/ukgwa/20190401114243/https://mrc.ukri.org/skills-careers/interactive-career-framework/#/home) which maps various grant application programmes from some (but not all) funding bodies in the UK.
 Also good for mapping several academic career pathways.

 –	[Dieter Lukas’ academic life and career thoughts](https://dieterlukas.github.io/academiccareer.html).
 Dieter Lukas is an old pal of mine and I like what he says :-)